shun313/9siliconcs3/q1/classRelationships.md

 Description: A MusicTrack represents a song in a music library or playlist.
 ## New Related Class
 Class: Playlist
-Description: A playlist represents a storage where you have the songs in
+Description: A playlist represents a storage, it includes songs the user has added in that specific playlist
 ## Association
 Relationship: Playlist contains MusicTrack
 Explanation: A playlist can contain multiple MusicTracks objects.
 ## Multiplicity
-Multiplicity:
+Multiplicity: 0..*
 Explanation:
 ## UML Class Relationship Diagram
 ![Class Relationship Diagram](images/classRelationshipDiagram.png)